 During a certificate program, students strengthen organizational, analytical, and research skills.
 They also learn legal writing advocacy techniques and how to properly cite sources.
 The research training in a paralegal certificate program teaches students how to use legal research tools, navigate a law library, and conduct computerized legal research.

-Earning a paralegal certificate generally takes less than one year, depending on the program.
+Earning a legal studies certificate generally takes less than one year, depending on the program.
 Applicants typically only need a high school diploma for admission.
-Graduates of an ABA-approved program can sit for the certified paralegal exam to gain professional certification.Best Online Certificates in Paralegal Programs
+Graduates who chose a legal studies program with a paralegal concentration approved by the ABA can sit for the certified paralegal exam to gain professional certification.Best Online Certificates in Paralegal Programs

 Associate Degree Programs

-Associate degrees in legal studies, paralegal studies, and legal assisting all train students for legal assistant jobs.
+Associate degrees in legal studies, paralegal studies, and legal assisting all train students for legal assistant jobs, but with varying specialties.
 Courses cover topics like the U.S. legal system, legal analysis, paralegal ethics, and legal investigation.
 Students also take courses on legal writing and research.

 In addition to legal assistant classes, students take general education classes in mathematics, English, and communications.
 These courses build the critical thinking and problem-solving skills that legal assistants need to conduct legal analyses, draft legal reports, and identify appropriate case laws.

 An associate degree in legal studies generally takes two years of full-time study to complete.
-Graduates can pursue legal assistant jobs or transfer into a four-year college or university to earn their bachelor's degree.
-Transfer students with an associate degree can often earn their bachelor's degree in two years.Best Online Associate in Paralegal Programs Best Online Associate in Legal Studies Programs
+Graduates can pursue legal assistant jobs or transfer into a four-year college or university to earn bachelor's degrees.
+Transfer students with an associate degree can often earn bachelor's degrees in two years.Best Online Associate in Paralegal Programs Best Online Associate in Legal Studies Programs

 Bachelor's Degree Programs